2000 in anime

 The events of 2000 in anime.

 Events

 In this year, 124 anime television programs were produced.

 Accolades

 At the Mainichi Film Awards, Doraemon: A Grandmother's Recollections won the Animation Film Award and Blood: The Last Vampire won the Ōfuji Noburō Award.
 The Old Man and the Sea won the Grand prix du court métrage at the Annecy International Animated Film Festival.

 Releases

+Films

+A list of anime that debuted in theaters between January 1 and December 31, 2000.

+Television series

+A list of anime television series that debuted between January 1 and December 31, 2000.

+Original net animations

+A list of original net animations that debuted between January 1 and December 31, 2000.

+Original video animations

+A list of original video animations that debuted between January 1 and December 31, 2000.